hjwp/www.obeythetestinggoat.com/content/testing-docker-with-pytest.md

     return requested_port
 ```

-I won't bore you with the details of `run_command_on_temporary_container_with_mounts`, but one way or another we realised that building separate images for each user wasn't going to work, and that instead we were going to want to have some permanent storage mounted in from outside of docker, which would contain the postgres data directory, and which would effectively "save" customisations like the users's password.
+I won't bore you with the details of `run_command_on_temporary_container_with_mounts`, but one way or another we realised that building separate images for each user wasn't going to work, and that instead we were going to want to have some permanent storage mounted in from outside of Docker, which would contain the Postgres data directory, and which would effectively "save" customisations like the user's password.

 So a radically different implementation, but look how little the main test changed: